Lakeshore West line: History

 On April 29, 1996, James Street station was replaced by the Hamilton GO Centre.
 All day service to Burlington was restored on May 1, 2000, and extended to Aldershot on September 7, 2007.
 On June 29, 2013, all day service was increased to operate trains every 30 minutes.

 A third track was added between Sixteen Mile creek and the Port Credit station.
 Combined with additional work undertaken since the early 1990s, this gives the Lakeshore West line at least three tracks from Union Station through to Bayview Junction.

-In 2009 as a pilot project, GO began operating express trains to St. Catharines and Niagara Falls on weekends and holidays during Niagara Region's busy summer tourist season.
+In 2009 as a pilot project, GO began operating express trains to Via Rail stations in St. Catharines and Niagara Falls on weekends and holidays during Niagara Region's busy summer tourist season.
 The service was provided again during the 2010 season, and was officially made permanently recurring starting in 2011.
-In 2019, the weekend express service began operating year-round.
+In 2019, the weekend express service began operating year-round, and on May 23, 2023, year-round weekday service to Niagara Falls was enhanced, with two additional round trips per day to Niagara Falls.

 West Harbour GO Station opened in July 2015, serving as a second Hamilton terminus for rush-hour train service.
 In August 2021, all-day service was extended to this station.

 On January 7, 2019, one weekday round-trip was extended beyond West Harbour station to Niagara Falls.

+On April 28, 2024 as part of a larger increase in GO Train service, Metrolinx introduced 15-minute weekend service from Oakville GO and Union Station.